Segal's axioms and bootstrap for Liouville Theory

-\emph{The $N$-term.} The first step is to rewrite the $N$-contribution to make it cancel with some $C$-terms.
-For this, we regularize the vertex insertions (beside the $\tilde{V}_{\gamma,g}$ insertion, we also regularize the $\tilde{V}_{\alpha_i,g}$'s for later need) in $N(\mathbf{u},\mathbf{z})$ given by \eqref{Nterm}, and perform the integration by parts (Green formula) in the $x$ integral to get
+{\bf The $N$-term.} We will next rewrite the $N$-contribution to make it cancel with some $C$-terms.
+For this, we regularise the vertex insertions (beside the $\tilde{V}_{\gamma,g}$ insertion, we also regularise the $\tilde{V}_{\alpha_i,g}$'s for later need) in $N(\mathbf{u},\mathbf{z})$ given by \eqref{Nterm}, and perform the integration by parts (Green formula) in the $x$ integral to get